 Emphasis is on the ratio of piston sizes (cross-sectional area) as represented in Pascal’s Law.

+HS-ETS4-5(MA).
+Explain how a machine converts energy, through mechanical means, to do work.
+Collect and analyze data to determine the efficiency of simple and complex machines.

 Notes about the Importance of Vocabulary and Use of Selected Terms in the Standards